paritytech/parity-bridges-common/README.md

 To run the Bridge you need to be able to connect the bridge relay node to the RPC interface of nodes on each side of the bridge (source and target chain).

+There are 3 ways to run the bridge, described below:
+ - building & running from source,
+ - building or using Docker images for each individual component,
+ - running a Docker Compose setup (recommended).

 ### Building